 Think about what you’d want to wear for your session and your personal style.
 You don’t want your wardrobe choice to clash with the backdrop of your photographs.
 If you need some inspiration on what to wear for your engagement photography session, check out this blog post.

 Your outfits and location should compliment each other.
 If your style is romantic boho, gardens or the beach would be an ideal choice over some graffiti walls or bright houses in Brighton.

 Also think about your hair – if you want to have nice lovely curls, the beach or on the rolling South Downs might be too windy!
 Otherwise, embrace the wind and all the wonderful, crazy things it can do to your hair.

 A Sunday afternoon on the hottest day of the year isn’t the best for doing a beach engagement session.
 Not only will you be squinting like crazy, you’ll have poor lighting and crowds to contend with.

 The simple fact is that, depending on the time of day, some locations work better than others.
-I always recommend doing your session that hour after sunrise or an hour after sunset.
+I always recommend doing your session that hour after sunrise or an hour before sunset.
 This is because I have more flexibility with the directions I can shoot and provides the most flattering light.
 But depending on the time of year, this can be really early in the morning or really late at night.
 So that might not end up working for you for one reason or another.
 If that’s the case, try choosing a location that won’t be really crowded at the time you choose and has plenty of shade to get you two out of direct sunlight.